nebrelbug/bengubler-old/content/publications/tensorflow-js-intro-and-use-cases/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: "I introduce Squirrelly, a new JS template engine.
-I highlight some of its features, like helpers and filters."
+summary: "I discuss TensorFlow.js, and outline possible use cases for it."

 tags: []
 categories: []